Honda XR600

-The Honda XR600R was an offroad dual-sport motorcycle powered by an air-cooled single cylinder, four-stroke engine, manufactured by Honda from 1985 to 2000, and is part of the Honda XR series.
+The XR600R was an offroad dual-sport motorcycles powered by an air-cooled single cylinder, four-stroke engine, manufactured by Honda from 1985 to 2000, and is part of the Honda XR series.
 The currently available road oriented XR650L model is similar to the XR600R with an engine of more displacement but lower compression and less horsepower.

 The engine displacement is 591 cc with four valves placed in a RFVC (Radial Four Valve Combustion) radial disposition with a single camshaft.
 It has a dry sump lubrication system.
 The engine has a compression of 9.0:1 with a bore/stroke of 97 × 80 mm.
 The engine is fed by a 39 mm piston-valve carburetor.

 The front suspension is managed by two conventional cartridge valve 43 mm forks with compression and rebound adjustability, and in the rear is a Prolink single shock with preload, compression and rebound adjustability.
 The bike has a five-speed transmission and a kickstarter.